 The view is just out of this world breathtaking.

 How to get to Villa O’Higgins

-Travelers with a car usually go to Tortel and either turn around or take a ferry south to Puerto Natales.
-If you’re traveling by public transport, there is a shuttle bus from Cochrane going to Villa O’Higgins.
+Travellers with a car usually go to Tortel and either turn around or take a ferry south to Puerto Natales.
+If you’re travelling by public transport, there is a shuttle bus from Cochrane going to Villa O’Higgins.
 It only departs a few days a week and costs around 20,000 CLP (30 USD).